isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Lower Secondary Programme (For Sec 1 AY2024).md

   mso-font-kerning:0pt;mso-ligatures:none">*Humanities – History/Geography/Literature</span></i></p></td></tr></tbody></table>

 _\*Note: From 2024 onwards, students must at least offer G1 Humanities.
 G2 and G3 Humanities will be offered to all eligible Secondary 1 students ONLY at this point.
 There is no cap on the number of subjects students can take at MDL._

+For more details on the lower secondary curriculum 2024, you may also refer to [MOE’s Full SBB microsite](https://www.moe.gov.sg/microsites/psle-fsbb/full-subject-based-banding/secondary-school-experience.html).

 ### Secondary 2 students (In Academic Year 2025)
 * The lower secondary programme spans over 2 years so students will continue the same set of subjects taken in Secondary 1.